Junkrat Abilities and Strategy

 Create a motorized bomb with 530 (+4% per level) Health that lasts 15 seconds.
 While active, Junkrat is immobile but gains control of RIP-Tire's movement.

-RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 475 (+4% per level), 625 (+4% per level), or 775 (+4% per level) damage to enemies depending on how close they are to the center of the blast (with the highest amount near the center).
+RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 720 (+4% per level) damage to enemies near the center gradually reduced to 445 (+4% per level) to enemies on the edge.

 While piloting the RIP-Tire, a new ability is available to players which causes the tire to jump on a 3-second cooldown.
 When jumping the tire is able to pass over terrain and structures in order to surprise unexpecting targets on the other side.
 Accurately jumping the tire over a desired section of terrain may prove to be somewhat difficult.
 The tire needs to be heading in the direction of the desired jump and players should activate jump when the tire is just about to reach the edge of the terrain.
 This will cause the jump to carry the tire over the terrain instead of being blocked by it.
 If a player clicks the ground behind the section of terrain they wish to jump, it will re-path the tire and end up inhibiting the jump entirely.
 Given the unusual movement of the tire and how difficult it can be to execute terrain jumps, it is recommended that players spend some time practicing it in try mode.
 It is also important to note that the tire can still be struck by abilities and Basic Attacks while in mid-air, so there is no need to waste jump trying to avoid them.